ANHIG/IMGTHLA/README.md

 Please note in release 3.53.0, there was a change made to the hla.xml.
 The releaseversions tag attribute releasestatus has been changed to a binary flag containing either "Public" or "Deleted" to allow for easier filtering of deleted alleles.
 In addition a releasecomments attribute has been added containing information about changes to this allele with this verison of the database, this contains the information previously stored in the releasestatus attribute.

+Please note in release 3.55.0, there are three XML files for the release, hla.xml, hla_new.xml and hla_ambigs.xml.
+The hla_new.xml is an updated version of the hla.xml and includes a new release tag containing version and date information for the release.
+In release 3.56.0 and onwards, hla_new.xml will replace hla.xml, and the older format archived.

 ### Allele List Folder

 Lists of alleles for different versions of the database are now included in this single folder due to the large number of files.